What Helps for Vertigo

 Self Care for your eyes:

-- Have your eyes checked.
+-Have your eyes checked.

-- Avoid excessive bright or flashing lights.
+–Avoid excessive bright or flashing lights.

-- Reduce excess eye strain.
+-Reduce excess eye strain.

-- Consider how much time you are in front of electronics/screens.
-Get used to walking away on a regular basis.
+-Consider how much time you are in front of electronics/screens.

-- Protect your eyes from excessive blue light (I now use anti-blue light glasses) 100% of the time while on the computer.
+-Protect your eyes from excessive blue light (I now use anti-blue light glasses) 100% of the time while on the computer.

+When you have new glasses. even cheaters or any eye procedures – take it slow.
 Allow yourself and your brain acclimation time.
 Give your brain a chance to adjust to the informational change.

 Medications May Be A Cause of Vertigo